top of page

 "These poems trace their light beams upon the diversity of life.
 From the sacredness of insects, to family, love, animals, travel, memory, despair and hope; the KSP poets examine in fine detail those small and large moments that unite us humans.
 A tender and illuminating volume." - Dr Nandi Chinna, Independent Researcher and Poet.

-The Light Painters contains the following poems from The Story Mentor (A. R. Levett):
+The Light Painters contains the following poems from A. R. Levett:

 • Haiga